facebook/react-native/blog/2017-02-03-using-native-driver-for-animated.md

 - JS to Native bridge.
 - Native: The `UIView` or `android.View` is updated.

-As you can see most of the work happens on the JS thread so if it is blocked the animation will skip frames.
+As you can see, most of the work happens on the JS thread.
+If it is blocked the animation will skip frames.
 It also needs to go through the JS to Native bridge on every frame to update native views.

-What the native driver does is since Animated produces a graph of animated nodes, it can be serialized and sent to native only once when the animation starts.
-After that native code can take care of updating the views directly on the UI thread on every frame.
+What the native driver does is move all of these steps to native.
+Since Animated produces a graph of animated nodes, it can be serialized and sent to native only once when the animation starts, eliminating the need to callback into the JS thread; the native code can take care of updating the views directly on the UI thread on every frame.

 Here's an example of how we can serialize an animated value and an interpolation node (not the exact implementation, just an example).